-We hope these stickers will both deter youth from drinking underage and empower parents to take a stance against it at social gatherings.
+Deter youth from drinking underage and empower parents to take a stance against it at social gatherings.
 Whether placed on a cooler with alcoholic contents or put out in the open to make it known you don’t support underage drinking.
-Order yours today!

 Follow these tips to ensure the event you are hosting is covered.

 Youth, including those approaching the legal drinking age may not be aware of the risks associated with drinking alcohol and see it as a right of passage to adulthood.
 However, studies show that Research shows that people who start drinking before the age of 15 are at a higher risk for developing alcohol use disorder later in life.
-For example, adults ages 26 and older who began drinking before age 15 are 5.6 times more likely to report having alcohol use disorder in the past year as those who waited until age 21 or later to begin drinking.
 (National Institute on Alcohol Abuse and Addiction, www.niaaa.nih.gov)

 SAMHSA’s “Talk.
 They Hear You” campaign states those that consume alcohol underage are more likely to;